Director: Herb Freed

 Casting the spotlight on the slasher genre

-Good points: There is a nice mystery feel to the proceedings with an effective job done of providing numerous suspects as to who the killer might be.
-Chief among them is the overly tough team coach Michael who looses his job during the film.
-Laura's sister Anne is also someone we can't decide on as the killings only begin as she arrives plus she is seen following the first victim and acting creepy towards the second but at the same time she is being set up as our final girl.
-Other possibilities are campus policeman MacGregor, overly nice and sensitive and still grieving boyfriend Kevin and the school principle Mr Guglione.
-So plenty possibilities and red herrings to keep us guessing.
+Good points: *There is a nice whodunit feel to the proceedings with an effective job done of providing numerous suspects to set up an effective mystery.
+Chief among them is the overly tough team coach Michael, a man seen to perhaps push his proteges too far in the search for success.
+Laura's sister Anne is also someone we can't decide on as the killings only begin as she arrives in town.
+In addition she is seen following the first victim and acting creepy towards the second but at the same time she is being set up as our final girl.
+Other possibilities include a nasty campus security guard/policeman, the grieving boyfriend of the deceased Laura and the school principle Mr Guglione.
+So plenty of possibilities and red herrings to keep the audience on their toes.

 *Although it didn't go as in depth as I would have liked or wasn't told as well as it could have been beneath some of the dross there was the backbone of a typical slasher story which I appreciated.
 Starting with the traumatic accident obviously upsetting someone to the point they become unhinged, the Prom Night style crossing out of the faces on the photograph, the mask and mystery surrounding the killer and little bit of a dark twist at the end, many of the standards are upheld.
 They are perhaps not presented to us as well as they could have been but they are still there propping things up.